Executions

 {% endhint %}

-You can select the desired environment on the upper left corner of the page.
-When you select an environment, the whole page refreshes to show the data related to the pipelines in that environment.
-Each environment is color coded to make identification easier.
+Select the desired environment on the upper left corner of the page.
+When you select an environment, the page refreshes to show data related to the pipelines in that environment.
+Each environment is color-coded to make identification easier.

 Use the fields below to filter pipeline executions.
 The results list displays executions that match the selected criteria.